 Could the same be said of this Singapore Summit?
 Have Donald Trump and Kim Jong Un just pulled off the greatest advancement to world peace in the last 30 years?
 Time will tell.

 Editor – Full details of the newly signed agreement will be released later today.
-Check back in with LibertyNation.com to get the scoop and analysis.We value your comments!
-Please weigh in on our comment section below.
+Check back in with LibertyNation.com to get the scoop and analysis.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com